cwithers2/sbfi/README.md

 # sbfi
 A simple [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter.

-_Brainfuck_ is an esoteric programming language.
+_Brainfuck_ is an esoteric programming language created in 1993.
 Focused on **extreme** minimialism, _brainfuck_ is composed of eight(!) commands to operate on a (practically) infinite tape of mutable, integral cells.

 ## Dependencies
 - _None_